Make Sense Campaign (MSC)

 - Educating patients on disease prevention (risk factors)

-- Identifying signs and symptoms of HNC
+- Identifying signs and symptoms of head and neck cancers

-- Encouraging early presentation, diagnosis and treatment
+- Early presentation, diagnosis and treatment

 The risk factors for head of neck cancer are cigarette smoking, alcohol and human papilloma virus (HPV) infection.

-HPV is a sexually transmitted disease (STD) which can infect not only cervix and anus but also the oropharynx (tonsils, base of tongue, posterior pharyngeal wall, soft palate).
+HPV infection is a sexually transmitted disease (STD) which can infect not only cervix and anus but also the oropharynx (tonsils, base of tongue, posterior pharyngeal wall, soft palate).

 In Malaysia, we need to add another common risk factor, chewing of betal nut/ makan sirih, which consist of three different plants used in combination: